dgilland/blog/blog/posts/lazy-method-chaining-in-python.rst

     def chain(value):
-        """Creates a `Chain` object which wraps the given value to enable intuitive method chaining.
-Chaining is lazy and won't compute a final value until `Chain.value` is called.
+        """Creates a 'Chain' object which wraps the given value to enable intuitive method chaining.
+Chaining is lazy and won't compute a final value until 'Chain.value' is called.
         """
         return Chain(value)